 Writing Alt Text: The Basics

 Alt text needs to describe what’s happening in a photo.
-Maybe the simplest way to write alt tags is to draw on your sense of empathy: Consider what someone who can’t see might need to know as they’re using a screen reader to access your eCommerce site.
+Maybe the simplest way to write alt text is to draw on your sense of empathy: Consider what someone who can’t see might need to know as they’re using a screen reader to access your eCommerce site.

 If you were trying to get through content without using your eyes, you wouldn’t want image descriptions to be long-winded or complex or include any detail that wasn’t relevant to the reason the photo was included.
 However, you’d probably need more information than just a few words to get a good sense of the image.